voxpupuli/puppet-python/README.md

 **distribute** - Include distribute in the virtualenv.
 Default: true

+**venv_dir** - The location of the virtualenv if resource path not specified.
+Must be absolute path.
+Default: resource name

 **owner** - Specify the owner of this virtualenv

 **group** - Specify the group for this virtualenv